alexey-martynov/alexey-martynov.github.io/_drafts/c++-linux-registration-maps.md

   `dlopen()` is a name or path of shared object to load.
 The `NULL` (`nullptr`) will return handle for the main program.

-* The returned handle should be released via `dlcose()` call.
+* The returned handle should be released via `dlclose()` call.

 * The symbol lookup is performed via `dlsym()` function.
-Since it performs breadth fist search over dependency tree the received non-`NULL` addresses should be deduplicated, for example, placing them to a `std::set`.
+Since it performs breadth first search over dependency tree the received non-`NULL` addresses should be deduplicated, for example, placing them to a `std::set`.
 This makes impossible to tell which exact shared object contains symbol but usually this is not an issue.